JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 ## Terminology

+Let us call that server loveless because no servers are put on a pedastal [TODO: less idiomatic possible?].

 In this document, "Docker" is standing in for any containerization machinery.
 Kubernetes can run non-Docker containers.
 So, Docker is